Russian Ground Forces

 The Russian Ground Forces (Сухопу́тные войска́ [СВ]), also known as the Russian Army in English, are the land forces of the Russian Armed Forces.

-The primary responsibilities of the Russian Ground Forces are the protection of the state borders, combat on land, and the defeat of enemy troops.
+The primary responsibilities of the Russian Ground Forces are the protection of the state borders and land-based combat operations.

-The President of Russia is the Supreme Commander-in-Chief of the Armed Forces of the Russian Federation.
-The Commander-in-Chief of the Russian Ground Forces is the chief commanding authority of the Russian Ground Forces.
-He is appointed by the President of Russia.
+The president of Russia is the Supreme Commander-in-Chief of the Armed Forces of the Russian Federation.
+The Commander-in-Chief of the Russian Ground Forces is appointed by the president of Russia.
 The Main Command of the Ground Forces is based in Moscow.

 Mission

 The primary responsibilities of the Russian Ground Forces are the protection of the state borders, combat on land, the security of occupied territories, and the defeat of enemy troops.
 The Ground Forces must be able to achieve these goals both in nuclear war and non-nuclear war, especially without the use of weapons of mass destruction.
 Furthermore, they must be capable of protecting the national interests of Russia within the framework of its international obligations.

 The Main Command of the Ground Forces is officially tasked with the following objectives: